mitsuba-renderer/mitsuba3/docs/src/gallery.rst

 webpage you can also download the same scenes for other renderers such as PRBT 4 and Tungsten.

-Check the `LICENSE.txt` file in the scene folder to learn more about the restrictions of a specific scene.
+Check the :monosp:`LICENSE.txt` file in the scene folder to learn more about the restrictions of a specific scene.
 Although note that the majority allow commercial use, and many don't even require attribution.

 Simple scenes
 +++++++++++++